 3 – Allow Employees to Engage with Audiences

 Sharing content is just one aspect of employee advocacy.
-The ultimate aim is that by doing so, employees will attract the attention of end user audiences, and engage in conversation.
+The ultimate aim is that by doing so, employees will attract the attention of end user audiences; as well as engage in conversation.
 If, after sharing a job opportunity, a member of the sales team is contacted directly by someone who wants to know a little bit more about the company, they should feel confident interacting with that person before putting them in touch with the HR team.
-Similarly, if an employee shares a success story they weren’t involved in, but is asked a question about it by someone within their network, they should feel comfortable answering, even if this means involving others who can add more detailed insights.
+Similarly, if an employee shares a success story they weren’t involved in, but is asked a question about it by someone within their network; they should feel comfortable answering; even if this means involving others who can add more detailed insights.

 The key point here is that regardless of their role, employees who communicate about their company on social media represent a valuable gateway into the organization.
-They should therefore be encouraged to embrace their position as company representatives, and to engage audiences in one-to-one conversations – conversations that can potentially lead to something more.
+One should therefore encourage them to embrace their position as company representatives; and to engage audiences in one-to-one conversations.
+Conversations that can potentially lead to something more.

 4 – Embrace Employees’ Differences